gawainhewitt/core_online_music_stuff/README.md

 Tone.js is very powerful and has a lot of documentation, however still leaves a lot to be worked out.
 So it has been quite frustrating getting to grips with it.

 One thing to bear in mind is that on the whole Tone.js behaves as synthesis or audio, so sometimes when debugging it pays to think in that way too.
-I had a bug where notes were hanging and that was because it was playing a polysynth on every touch.
+I had a bug where notes were hanging and that was because it was playing a polysynth on every touch, but not switching them off quick enough.
+A simple boolean array to check if that note was already playing sorted it out.

 You create a synth or other object by assigning it to a variable